Mets3D/mets-nodes/README.md

 ### Misc Nodes
 The functionality of these nodes is built into the RenderPass node, but you can also use them outside of that framework, if you so wish.
 - CivitAI Model Downloader: I wasn't happy with the one that's online so I made my own.
 You can enter a model ID, your API key, a desired folder path, file name, and even model version name, and it will download it.
+Will automatically place checkpoints and LoRAs in the appropriate folders.
 - StableRandomChoice: I wasn't happy with how ComfyUI or WildCardProcessor handles randomized elements of a prompt, such as {red|green|blue}, particularly when a lot of such randomized elements were in a prompt.
 When you modify the prompt without adding or removing any randomized elements, you might get a totally different result.
 Not with this node.
 Only if you add or remove random elements.
 - Tidy Prompt: Adds commas at end of lines, removes lines starting with `#`, remove excess commas.
 - Extract Tag From String: Kinda like an HTML tag, eg. if the input string is `a girl with <eye>blue eyes</eye>`, this node will extract the `blue eyes` part if you ask it to extract the `eye` tag.
 Useful for not having to jump between so many different input boxes for prompts, since you can eg. use <neg>to send stuff to your negative prompt</neg> or <face>to send stuff to your FaceDetailer prompt</face>.